 - or its members on winding up or dissolution

 - it actually uses all profits or surpluses from its playing activities to maintain or improve the related facilities or the purposes of a non-profit making body

 - it is not subject to commercial influence nor part of a wider commercial undertaking

-The rest of the section explains how your organisation may meet the first three conditions and qualify as an eligible body.
+The rest of the section explains how your organisation may meet the first 3 conditions and qualify as an eligible body.
 For the meaning of commercial influence see section 5.

 4.2 How to decide whether a body is non-profit making

 By looking at the body’s constitution, its activities and its use of funds to determine whether it was established with a purpose, intention or motive which exclude distribution of profit or surplus by overt or covert means to those with a financial interest in it, including if a corporate body its members.

 A non-distribution clause in the constitution of an organisation does not, in itself, answer this question.

 Your organisation must include a clause in its constitution that prevents distribution of any profits and surplus or limits their distribution to either: